nevendyulgerov/initialzr/README.md

 var app = photoGallery;

+// augment the application by adding a new node family
+// @param string nodeFamily
+app.augment(nodeFamily);

 // creates a new node in a node family
 // @param string nodeFamily
 // @param string nodeName